Johnius

-Johnius is a genus of fishes in the family Sciaenidae.
+Johnius is a genus of marine ray-finned fishes belonging to the family Sciaenidae, the drums and croakers.
 They are commonly known as croakers due to their ability to produce purring, croaking and knocking sounds.
 The sounds are produced mainly at night and are thought to be either involved in defense or for courtship.

+Taxonomy

 The genus name was erected by Marcus Bloch in 1793 based on a specimen obtained from Tranquebar from Reverend Christoph Samuel John which was named as Johnius carutta.
-There are about 35 species in the genus, all within the Indo-West Pacific waters.
-The genus and the tribe Johniini are identified by the hammer-shaped swim bladder with 13-17 branching lateral appendages, the first lateral branch extending to the dorsal corner of the gill opening.
-The have large paired sagittal otoliths that are triangular.
+There are about 36 species in the genus, all within the Indo-West Pacific waters.
+This genus has been placed in the subfamily Otolithinae by some workers, but the 5th edition of Fishes of the World does not recognise subfamilies within the Sciaenidae which it places in the order Acanthuriformes.

+Two subgenera are recognised within the genus Johnius, the nominate subgenus has an inferior mouth with the teeth on the lower jaw being uniform in size, although there may be a small number of molar-like teeth towards the rear of the jaw.
+They also have the teeth on the rear of the upper jaw relatively closely set.
+The subgenus Johnieops has a terminal or subterminal mouth with an inner row of enlarged teeth on the lower jaw and the outer teeth on the upper jaw are relatively widely spaced.
+The type species of Johnieops is Sciaena osseus Day, 1876.
+However, the two subgenera may not represent monophyletic groupings.

+Etymology

+Johnius honours the Danish missionary Christoph Samuel John who collected specimens at Tranquebar for Bloch, presumed to include the types of Johnius carutta and Pennahia aneus.